wellenvogel/curl-android-aar/README.md

 Builds **curl 8.18.0** (libcurl) as an Android **Prefab AAR** using NDK 29.

+Intended to be used as replacement for the outdated [google android ndk thirdparty libs](https://android.googlesource.com/platform/tools/ndkports).

 The entire build — downloading the curl source from GitHub, verifying its SHA-256, resolving the OpenSSL dependency via a Gradle Ivy repository, locating or auto-installing the NDK and CMake, cross-compiling for all ABIs,